Gravity and Antigravity

 Some ZPF researchers suggest that there is no such thing as mass – only charges, which interact with the all-pervasive electromagnetic field to create the illusion of matter.5 However, since they do not go on to present a concrete picture of what they understand by ‘charge’ or ‘charged particle’, this theory does not get us very far.
 In the standard model of particle physics, ‘fundamental’ charged particles such as electrons and quarks are modelled as infinitely small particles with no internal structure – which is clearly a physical impossibility.

 According to the impact theory of gravity, which originated primarily with the 18th-century scientist Georges-Louis Le Sage, gravity is caused by physical matter being continuously bombarded by extremely tiny, unobservable particles (‘gravitons’ – a word denoting different things in different theories), which travel through space in all directions far faster than the speed of light.
 The particles would have to be so small that they only occasionally strike material constituents within the bodies they pass through, so that each constituent has an equal chance of being hit.
 Any two bodies in space will shadow one another from some graviton impacts, resulting in them being ‘attracted’ (i.e. pushed) towards one another with a force that obeys the inverse-square law.
-Several competing versions of Le Sage’s theory are currently on offer.
+There are several competing versions of Le Sage’s theory.
 They fall into two main groups: those that pursue the particle (or corpuscular) approach, and those that replace the graviton sea by very high or low frequency electromagnetic radiation that fills all of space.1

-Graviton collisions with matter would have to be inelastic, since gravitons would otherwise bounce back and forth between two bodies, thereby cancelling the shielding effect.
-A common objection is that inelastic graviton impacts would quickly heat all material bodies to an enormous temperature.
-The theory’s proponents simply assert that bodies must somehow radiate as much heat back into space as they absorb.
-However, there is no clear evidence to support this in the case of the earth.
+James Clerk Maxwell and Henri Poincaré argued that graviton collisions with matter would have to be inelastic, since gravitons would otherwise bounce back and forth between two bodies, thereby cancelling the shielding effect, and that inelastic graviton impacts would quickly heat all material bodies to an enormous temperature.
+The theory’s proponents responded by asserting that bodies must somehow radiate as much heat back into space as they absorb, though there is no clear evidence to support this in the case of the earth.
+Héctor Múnera objects to Maxwell and Poincaré’s assumption that gravitons must be point particles that are reflected by matter in a coherent manner; he contends that if gravitons are spatially extended particles (as they would have to be if they really exist), they could undergo elastic collisions without cancelling each other out, and that no heat problem would therefore arise.2

 While it is logical to suppose that all attractive forces ultimately arise from pushes at some level,* the impact theory of gravity is too simplistic to account for all the relevant facts.
 Like conventional gravity theory, it cannot explain why all the planets orbit the sun in planes which form only small angles to the sun’s equatorial plane, or why all the planets circle the sun in the same direction as the sun’s sense of rotation.
 Although Le Sage-type theories can explain gravitational shielding (since matter placed between two gravitating bodies will absorb or deflect gravitons), they cannot readily explain antigravity and levitation, and usually ignore them.
 No impact theory has been devised to explain bipolar forces such as electricity and magnetism, and adopting an impact theory of gravitation therefore downgrades the link between gravity and electromagnetics.